RichardAffolter/Lab-Rotation/README.md

 *lightning_module.py* : Pytorch Lightning module used for training the model for the input data including environment

 *lightning_module_SNP_only.py* Pytorch Lightning module used for training the model for the SNP only input data (uses another data loader)

+*utily.py* : contains the code for the score transformation of height based on sex and age